deveshgoyal1000/DevOsp-Learning-resources-/README.md

 You will develop a continuous delivery pipeline for a small web application in this project.
 To store your source code, you’ll first use a version control system.
 Then you’ll learn how to set up a continuous delivery pipeline that will deploy your web application automatically anytime your source code is updated.
 This project uses GitHub, AWS Elastic Beanstalk, AWS CodeBuild, and AWS CodePipeline.

+ #### Project-9 :Deploying a Containerized Web Application
+This project demonstrates how to package a web application as a Docker container image and run it on a Google Kubernetes Engine (GKE) cluster.
+The web application is then deployed as a load-balanced collection of replicas that can scale to meet the demands of your users.
+This project will help you in learning of how to package a sample web application into a Docker image, uploading the Docker image to Artifact Registry, creating a GKE cluster and deploying it to the cluster, managing autoscaling for deployment, exposing the app to the internet and deploying a new version of it.

+#### Project-10 :Building Version Control System
+You can use a Version Control System to keep track of your code, inspect multiple versions of it, switch between them, maintain different versions of it, and share it with other programmers.
+You will start with the basics and save code in our version control system.
+You will have to take the long way to set up a repository in order to do so.
+From there, you will figure out how to navigate through history.
+Then you will figure out how to handle branching, which is deceptively difficult in and of itself.
+You’ll be ready for Git once you’ve finished branching.

+#### Project-11 :Deploying Application Using Kubernetes
+In this project, you are going to use a simple web service which parses user messages and adds your message to a Redis Server.
+It is similar to a voicemail where the users can leave messages.
+This project needs to run the application on Kubernetes, hence dockerizing is the primary step in this project.
+Hence, you will learn how to enable the application to run in docker containers.

+#### Project-12 : Structuring a Terraform Project
+In order to ensure its maintainability and extensibility in day-to-day operations, Terraform projects must be properly structured according to their use cases and perceived complexity.
+This project will teach you how to organize Terraform projects based on their general purpose and complexity.
+Then, using the more popular Terraform features such as variables, localities, data sources, and provisioners, you’ll design a project with a simple structure.
+In the end, your project will use DigitalOcean to deploy an Ubuntu 20.04 server (Droplet), install an Apache web server, and point your domain to it.

+#### Project-13 :Building and Executing Selenium Project
+Test automation requires the creation and execution of Selenium projects.
+It facilitates the execution of tests, the analysis of reports, and the reporting of bugs.
+Needless to say, this aids in the faster delivery of high-quality products to clients, making them happier.
+You will be able to demonstrate how to develop a Selenium project employing both a “Java Project” and a “Maven Project” after completing this project.